top of page

 Your information is used only for the following purposes:

-• Providing, planning, and reviewing your therapeutic or clinical care
+• Providing, planning, and reviewing your therapeutic, supervisory, or professional support

 • Risk assessment and safeguarding decisions

-• Clinical record-keeping in line with the NMC Code¹ and NHS Records Management Code of Practice 2023¹⁷
+• Clinical and professional record-keeping in line with the NMC Code¹ and NHS Records Management Code of Practice 2023¹⁷

 • Appointment scheduling and administrative communication